hollasch/LSON/LSON.md

 2. Each dictionary pair is terminated with whitespace, a comma, a semi-colon, or the dictionary terminator.

-LSON dictionaries differ from JSON in that multiple keys may specified with a single value, using an array-like syntax:
+Multiple keys may be specified with a single value, using an array-like syntax:

     {
         [ red orange yellow ]: true